kenansultanic/bosnia-unveiled/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A website
+A Full stack Web application showcasing lesser known natural and man made wonders of Bosnia & Herzegovina.
+Built by 3 students to showcase our skills and knowledge to potential employers.
+It is hosted on a free platform and serves as a portfolio piece for our CVs.

 ### Built With

-This section contains all major frameworks and libraries that we used to develop your project.
+This section contains all major frameworks and libraries that we used to develop this project.

 * [![React][React.js]][React-url]
 * [![Typescript][TypeScript]][TypeScript-url]